 \item We would like to highlight the implication of Theorem~\ref{linear} (c): there exists $\delta_1<\delta_0$ so that $m_*+\delta_1<m<m_*+\delta_0$, the shear flow $U_{m,\gamma}$ is also nonlinearly unstable.
 This follows from the result of Grenier \cite{Grenier2000}.
 Hence, in this regime, linear instability does imply nonlinear instability.
-We also refer to \cite{Lin2003, Vishik2003,deng2018long,DengZillinger2021} for recent instability results of shear flows. \item Although our work is done in the finite channel $\mathbb{T}_{2\pi} \times [-1,1]$, it is indeed extendable to the infinite channel $\mathbb{T}_{2\pi} \times \mathbb{R}$.
+We also refer to \cite{Lin2003, Vishik2003,deng2018long,DengZillinger2021} for recent instability results of shear flows. \item Although our work is done in the finite channel $\mathbb{T}_{2\pi} \times [-1,1]$, it is indeed extendable to the infinite channel $\mathbb{T}_{2\pi} \times \mathbb{R}$ setting.
 This requires some digressions into some of the details in our analysis.
 We avoid to pursue it here. \item The parameter $m$ in the Theorem~\ref{linear} is taken to be near $m_*$.
 As seen in the statement, the emergence or disappearance of eigenvalues or embedded eigenvalue hinges on the location of $m$ relative to $m_*$.
 In the paper \cite{limasmoudizhao2022} the authors prove existence of growing modes for $m>M_0$, where $M_0$ is required to be sufficiently large.
 The result in the present work is different compared to theirs in which ours focuses more on the regime where $m>M_0$ and $m_*\ll M_0$.
-Additionally, here we work with a general monotonic background shear flow rather than Couette flow.
+Additionally, here we work with a general monotonic background shear flow rather than the Couette flow.
 We also manage to obtain a precise description on how a growing mode is generated as the parameter $m$ varies.

-We use an implicit function argument in our proof, which may not allow $\delta_0$ to be large.
-It is interesting to follow the movement of the eigenvalue as $m$ increasing and connect two regions discussed in \cite{limasmoudizhao2022} and this paper.
-This may require some global bifurcation argument. \item We also introduce the general transition threshold problem we tackle for a family of linear operators which is closely related to the stability problem:
+It is interesting to follow the movement of the eigenvalue as $m$ increases and connect two regions discussed in \cite{limasmoudizhao2022} and the present work.
+This may require a global bifurcation argument. \item We also introduce the general transition threshold problem we tackle for a family of linear operators which is closely related to the stability problem: